Member of Chambers Profile

 A Grade 3 prosecutor, Rupert receives regular instruction from the CPS Specialist Fraud Division in HMRC work, and the CPS Special Casework Division in Home Office, Flying Squad, and Operation Trident cases.
 Much of his prosecution instruction is in large multi-handed trials, often stemming from undercover operations, and typically reliant on the presentation of expert scientific and telephonic evidence, and the distillation of very large evidential bundles.

-Rupert also regularly defends, and conducts private defence work throughout the country, with a particular focus on vehicular and fraud allegations.
+Rupert also regularly defends in the full spectrum of criminal allegations, and conducts private defence work throughout the country.

 With excellent judgment and an approachable manner, Rupert is experienced in the advising of large prosecution case teams, and in the meticulous preparation of a defendant’s case.
-He has regular experience in advising on sensitive disclosure issues, and in appellate work, and regularly appears in the Court of Appeal.
+He has regular experience in advising on sensitive disclosure issues, and in advising on, and appearing in, appellate cases.

 Notable cases in 2017: